penseipublicidade/website/docs/controls/cupertinotextfield.md

 ### `gradient`

 Configures gradient background.
-The value must be an instance of one of the following classes:
+Value can be of type:

 * [`LinearGradient`](/docs/reference/types/lineargradient)
 * [`RadialGradient`](/docs/reference/types/radialgradient)
 * [`SweepGradient`](/docs/reference/types/sweepgradient)

 ### `input_filter`

 Provides as-you-type filtering/validation in your `TextField`.

-The value is an instance of the [`InputFilter`](/docs/reference/types/inputfilter) class.
+Value is of type [`InputFilter`](/docs/reference/types/inputfilter).

 ### `keyboard_type`

 The type of keyboard to use for editing the text.
-The property value is [`KeyboardType`](/docs/reference/types/keyboardtype) enum.

-The default is `TEXT`.
+Value is of type [`KeyboardType`](/docs/reference/types/keyboardtype) and defaults to `KeyboardType.TEXT`.

 ### `max_length`